 Financial aid is not available for non-matriculated students.
 If necessary, you may wish to talk with your local lending institution to discuss financing opportunities.

 When you register for courses, you assume responsibility for paying all tuition and fees associated with your registration.
 You must pay even if you did not attend a single class unless you have dropped or resigned your courses according to the published deadlines.
-See the university liability deadlines.
+See UB's liability deadlines.